buildfirst/buildfirst/README.md

 # Feedback

-You can drop me a line at `nicolasbevacqua@gmail.com` if you want to leave me feedback, say hi, or grunt at me about my failure to amuse you throughout this journey.
+You can drop me a line at `nicolasbevacqua@gmail.com` if you want to leave me feedback, say hi, or grunt at me about my failure to amuse you.

 I'm also reachable through my [blog](http://blog.ponyfoo.com "Pony Foo"), [@nzgb](https://twitter.com/nzgb "@nzgb on Twitter") on Twitter, and I enjoy people stalking me over the Internet.